williamlief/triangleRegularization/readme.md

 You can also include a `weight` column in df_edges.
 The weights column will be normalized within each triangle as w = w/sum(w) for that particular triangle.
-Edges with larger weights will be adjusted proportionally more than edges with smaller weights.
+Edges with larger weights will be adjusted proportionally less than edges with smaller weights.

 ``` r
 df_edges <-